carlosperate/microbit-dev-env/README.md

 yt build
 ```

-To close the virtual machine from running on the background, you can use the following command on the host:
+To stop the virtual machine from running, you can use the following command on the host:

 ```
 vagrant halt